Savoie Drive Prototyping

 Design Notes

-The new drive is "dead silent".
-Gone is the commutation noise when the motor is delivering torque.
+Silent drive: gone is the commutation noise (that "whirring" sound) when the motor is delivering torque.

-The user interface has been refined, with two soft touch buttons controlling start/stop and speed change.
+Refined interface: the user interface has been simplified, with two soft touch buttons controlling start/stop and speed change.
 A small recessed button is actuated to calibrate speed.

-We think our current drive has excellent speed stability, but the new drive raises the bar.
+Hearing is believing: we think our current drive has excellent speed stability, but the new drive raises the bar in both performance as well as ergonomics.

 Related Posts